Filing a Mesothelioma Claim in New York

 • 6 NYCRR Part 360: Regulations for properly disposing of asbestos waste.

-• 6 NYCRR Part 364: Regulations on how to safely transport asbestos waste.
+• 6 NYCRR Part 364: Regulations on safely transporting asbestos waste.

-New York is home to some of the strictest asbestos laws and regulations in the country, a result of the extensive amount of asbestos used throughout the state from the 1800s through the 1970s.
+New York has some of the strictest asbestos laws and regulations in the country.
+This is a result of the extensive use of asbestos throughout the state from the 1800s through the 1970s.
 It wasn’t until the 1970s that the U.S. government began enacting laws and regulations to limit the use of asbestos.
-Implementation of these laws took time, which meant many people were still heavily exposed throughout the 1980s and 1990s.
+Implementing these laws took time, meaning many people were still heavily exposed throughout the 1980s and 1990s.

 Michelle Marshall